Ranking by Lifts: A Cost-Benefit Approach to Large-Scale A/B Tests: Oracle Procedure for Optimizing Lifts

-Our formulation requires the asymptotic distribution of $Z$, where $Z$ is an iid copy of $Z_i$, to any distribution within the exponential family.
-Note the large-sample feature of this section pertains to the $n_{0i}, n_{1i} \to \infty$.
-The large sample facilitates the parametric exponential family distribution assumption of $f_{\zeta}(\cdot)$.
-We recommend one hundred observations from each population.
-This approach is popular in medical studies and is notably discussed in \cite{katz1978obtaining}.
-The (asymptotic) useful result is:
+In the previous derivation, we assumed a large enough sample for $Z_i$ that facilitates the parametric exponential family distribution assumption of $f_{\zeta}(\cdot)$.
+This approach is popular in medical studies \citep{katz1978obtaining}, and in this Section, we provide details to justify this assumption.
+The asymptotic distribution of $Z_i$ when $n_{0i}, n_{1i} \to \infty$ is: